-As I am doing more and more work in Data Storytelling, I am coming across examples that are demonstrative of the fact that our ability to data storytell is still at its embryonic stages.
-There are simple things we agree with in theory but fail to apply.
+As I am doing more and more work on Data Storytelling, I am coming across examples that are demonstrative of the fact that our ability to data storytell is still at its embryonic stages.
+There are simple things that we agree with in theory but fail to apply.

 Here are some slides I have worked with that demonstrate my point.

-Now, as soon your audiences’ look at this, the feeling they get is very close to feeling one gets when they enter a maze without choice.
+Now, as soon your audience look at this, the feeling they get is very close to the feeling that one gets when they enter a maze without choice.

 Confusion, Irritation, Frustration surfaces.

 The first natural reaction of the audience is to stop listening to you because their brain starts to make meaning of what they are seeing.
-The problem is that these slides don’t really guide you where to look, you are likely to loose interest in the presenter.
+The problem is that these slides don’t really guide you where to look.
+You are likely to lose interest in the presenter.

 So What Should Change?

-My learnings on change we should seek to make in such an instance come from Storytelling with Data by Cole Nussbaumer Knaflic.
+My learnings on change that we should seek to make in such an instance, come from Storytelling with Data by Cole Nussbaumer Knaflic.

-A better way is to draw your audiences attention to where you want them to focus.
-You have to highlight the important stuff but only the important stuff.
-Highlighting too much leads to diluting what you wanted to highlight at the first place.
-In Universal Principles of Design ( Lidwell, Holden, and Butler,2003 ), it is recommended that at most 10% of the visual design be highlighted.
+A better way is to draw your audience’s attention to where you want them to focus.
+You have to highlight the important stuff, but only the important stuff.
+Highlighting too much leads to diluting what you wanted to highlight in the first place.
+In Universal Principles of Design (Lidwell, Holden, and Butler, 2003), it is recommended that at most, 10% of the visual design be highlighted.

 CASE Uppercase text in short word sequences is easily scanned, which can work well when applied to titles, labels and key